What’s the Difference Between a Tracker and Variable Mortgage?

 At the moment, the SVRs of some major lenders are as follows:

 It’s worth noting that a lender’s SVR is almost always the highest rate they charge.
-New customers typically sign up for a lower rate for an initial incentive period (either a discounted rate, tracker rate, or fixed rate) and, at the end of this initial period, they will either remortgage or move on to the SVR.
+New customers typically sign up for a lower rate for an initial incentive period (either a discounted rate, tracker rate, or fixed rate).
+At the end of this initial period, they will either remortgage or move on to the SVR.

-All lenders have different discounted rates, tracker rates, and fixed rates on offer.
-The rates available to you will partly depend on your circumstance (i.e. deposit size, loan amount, credit history).
+All lenders offer different discounted rates, tracker rates, and fixed rates.
+The rates available will partly depend on your circumstances (i.e. deposit size, loan amount, credit history).
 They will also depend on whether you choose a two-year, three-year, or five-year incentive period.

 Comparing all these rates can be overwhelming and time-consuming.
-It can also be difficult to know which will save you the most money in the long term.
+Knowing which will save you the most money in the long term can also be challenging.
 That’s where a broker can help.
 They will:

 - Compare rates from every lender (if they have whole of market access)